Home / About Flügger / Facts & History of Flügger

 The product range includes paint, painting tools, wallpaper, sanding, and cleaning products.
 In addition to a number of tailor-made private label products, Unicell Nordic carries the brands Yunik, Stiwex, and Fiona.

-In addition to the mentioned brands, which are all produced by Flügger, Unicell Nordic sells a number of commercial goods that has been selected by Unicell Nordic’s trade specialists – based on extensive market knowledge.
+Moreover, Unicell Nordic sells a number of commercial goods that has been selected by Unicell Nordic’s trade specialists – based on extensive market knowledge.

 Yunik